kravchik/yads/README.md

 * `someString` - string or field name
 * `some-string` - three elements: `some`, `minus`, `string`
 * `Vec2(1 2)` - instantiation of class `Vec2` via constructor
-* `Vec2 (1 2)` - two elements: string `Vec2` and array of two numbers (mind this space, it is so important for the whole language, that deserves a personal name)
 * `Vec2(x=1 y=2)` - instantiation of class `Vec2` via explicit fields setting

 ##### top-level structure